-Care for Alcohol and Substance Misuse
+Care for Alcohol, Marijuana, and Substance Use

 - Excessive alcohol use can increase a person's risk of developing serious health problems in addition to those issues associated with intoxication behaviors and alcohol withdrawal symptoms.